-- Details of notices issued by us since 1 January 2002.
+- Details of notices issued since 1 January 2002

-- The address of the property to which the notice relates in alphabetical order.
+- Address of the property to which the notices relate

-- A description of the breach of planning control.
+- Description of the breach of planning control

-- Details of the type of notice issued - for example breach of condition notice, enforcement notice, listed building consent notice.
+- Details of the type of notice issued - for example breach of condition notice or enforcement notice

 An appeal can be made to the Secretary of State, where planning permission has been refused, an application was granted with conditions considered inappropriate, or an application was not determined within the appropriate time.
 In Enforcement matters appeals can be submitted where an Enforcement Notice has been served due to an alleged breach of planning control.

-To submit your appeal online, please go to the Planning Portal, or you can contact The Planning Inspectorate’s Customer Services Team to request the appropriate forms.
+To submit your appeal online, please go to the Planning Inspectorate, or you can contact the Planning Inspectorate to request the appropriate forms.